jblash-stratus/jblash-stratus/README.md

 My personal account is [@JWBlash](https://github.com/jwblash), which has a whole other mess of things that probably don't work.

-Follow me on either one if you like watching garbage fires! :)
+Follow me on either one if you like watching garbage fires :)